 With that foundation in place, the second e-book launch was even bigger — so big that Forbes featured it on its blog.
 To date, the e-book effort alone has generated thousands of leads, most from non-paid channels.

 We initially explored banner advertising but never had much success, and LinkedIn’s cost-per-thousand-impressions was too expensive for us.
-But when LinkedIn released its Sponsored Updates product last year, we saw a great opportunity to get our downloadable content in front of a select group of professionals.
+But when LinkedIn released its Sponsored Updates, we saw a great opportunity to get our downloadable content in front of a select group of professionals.

 We tested Sponsored Updates, and it allowed us to target users based on their job titles, functions, and regions, and the data was extremely accurate.
 The other added benefit was that LinkedIn’s cost-per-click pricing was much lower than Google AdWords’ pricing.
 LinkedIn still consistently drives our highest-value leads.